Wähle deine Reisedaten, um einen Preis zu sehen

 The sanctuary takes a strong stand against the exotic pet trade, refusing to engage in breeding, selling, or trading primates to sustain operations.
 Instead, it is deeply committed to educating and assisting primate owners, advocating against the purchase of primates as pets.
 With all necessary permits and regulations in place, the sanctuary works closely with local government authorities to ensure that the primates' wellbeing remains the top priority.

-Over the years, the sanctuary has grown to become home to 195 rescued, abused, neglected, and rehomed exotic primates.
-These include Bushbabies (Galagos), Squirrels, Sugar Gliders (actually a type of possum), Tufted Capuchins, Weeper Capuchins, Golden Tufted Capuchins, Cotton Top Tamarins, Golden Hand Tamarins, Marmosets, Squirrel Monkeys, and most recently, a Mongoose Lemur.
+Over the years, the sanctuary has grown to become home to over 200 rescued, abused, neglected, and rehomed exotic primates.
+These include Bushbabies (Galagos), Sugar Gliders (actually a type of possum), Tufted Capuchins, Weeper Capuchins, Golden Tufted Capuchins, Cotton Top Tamarins, Golden Hand Tamarins, White and Black Tufted Marmosets, Squirrel Monkeys, and most recently, a Mongoose Lemur.

 To accommodate its diverse residents, the sanctuary features 92 enclosures and cages, including 44 large enclosures, 8 hospital cages, and 40 temporary cages for newly rescued arrivals.
 As the sanctuary continues to grow, so does its impact—providing a vital lifeline for exotic primates in need.